Robert J. Adams & Associates

 If you miss the return date courts will seldom excuse your tardiness.
 You must be vigilant.

 There is a second problem even if you exert your exemption.
 Can you use it a second time?
 Some judges say you can only exert it once while some allow it continually.
 How will your judge rule?
 The point is you may be in peril even if you successfully exert your exemptions.
+Always work with a wage garnishment attorney in Chicago to avoid errors.

 Certain funds are neither subject to garnishment nor citation: